haginot/awesome-automl-papers/README.md

 ### Hyperparameter Optimization
 + #### Bayesian Optimization
   - 2018 | High-Dimensional Bayesian Optimization via Additive Models with Overlapping Groups. |  PMLR | [`PDF`](https://arxiv.org/pdf/1802.07028v2.pdf)
+    - In this paper, we consider the approach of Kandasamy et al. (2015), in which the high-dimensional function decomposes as a sum of lower-dimensional functions on subsets of the underlying variables.
+    - In particular, we significantly generalize this approach by lifting the assumption that the subsets are disjoint, and consider additive models with arbitrary overlap among the subsets.
+    - By representing the dependencies via a graph, we deduce an efficient message passing algorithm for optimizing the acquisition function.
+    - In addition, we provide an algorithm for learning the graph from samples based on Gibbs sampling.
+    - We empirically demonstrate the effectiveness of our methods on both synthetic and real-world data.
+    - Authors: {paul.rolland, ilija.bogunovic, volkan.cevher}@epfl.ch, scarlett@comp.nus.edu.sg
   - 2018 | A Tutorial on Bayesian Optimization. | [`PDF`](https://arxiv.org/pdf/1807.02811.pdf)
   - 2016 | Bayesian Optimization with Robust Bayesian Neural Networks | Jost Tobias Springenberg， et al. | NIPS | [`PDF`](https://papers.nips.cc/paper/6117-bayesian-optimization-with-robust-bayesian-neural-networks.pdf)
     - the prototypical Bayesian optimization approach – using Gaussian process models – does not scale well to either many hyperparameters or many function evaluations.